Royal Belfast Academical Institution: The limits of non-denominationalism

 Drennan was adamant that the admission of scholars should be "perfectly unbiased by religious distinctions".
-Yet when O'Hagan was at Inst in the 1820s, the Oxford Dictionary of National Biography records him as being the school's only Catholic pupil.
+Yet when O'Hagan was at RBAI in the 1820s, the Oxford Dictionary of National Biography records him as being the school's only Catholic pupil.

 In the 1830s Henry Cooke and other leading Protestant evangelicals had been instrumental in defeating the prospects for integrated education.
-When the Dublin Castle administration sought to provide Ireland, "in advance of anything available at that time in England", a system of grant-aided non-denominational education.
+When the Dublin Castle administration sought to provide Ireland, "in advance of anything available at that time in England", a system of grant-aided non-denominational National Schools.
 Cooke, at once scented danger in the freedom that would have been granted priests to enter schools and instruct their "own" students in religion.
-The concept of educating Catholics and Protestants together was dealt a further blow when in the 1840s the Catholic bishops objected to the "Godless" Queen's Colleges, loudly seconded—despite the pleas of Duffy's fellow Young Irelander, Thomas Davis that "the reasons for separate education are reasons for separate life"—by Daniel O'Connell.
+The concept of educating Catholics and Protestants together, while it had been endorsed by Crolly as bishop and archbishop, was dealt a further blow when in the 1840s his colleagues in the Catholic hierarchy objected to the "Godless" Queen's Colleges, loudly seconded—despite the pleas of Duffy's fellow Young Irelander, Thomas Davis that "the reasons for separate education are reasons for separate life"—by Daniel O'Connell.

 When in 1849 a Queen's College (now Queen's University) opened in Belfast, the Collegiate Department closed.
-Inst continued as a school for boys, with both day and boarding pupils.
+RBAI continued as a school for boys, with both day and boarding pupils.
 There was no standard course as such.
 Boys’ parents paid only for the subjects their sons took.
 Mathematics, English and writing were the most popular subjects, classics and French less so.

 The three hundred boys attending were largely, but not exclusively, Presbyterian in what remained a largely Presbyterian town.
 Those taking the Anglican communion (in the established Church of Ireland), had, from the seventeenth century, attended The Royal School, Armagh and Portora Royal School, and in Belfast favoured the older Belfast—now also "Royal"—Academy.
 From 1774 the Quakers had had Friends' School, Lisburn; and from 1865 Wesleyans attended Methodist College Belfast.
-Co-educational "Methody" was to emerge in the 20th century as Inst's closest rival and competitor.
-The dramatist and novelist F. Frankfort Moore, attending Inst in the 1860s, recalls "not half a dozen Roman Catholic boys".
+Co-educational "Methody" was to emerge in the 20th century as RBAI's closest rival and competitor.
+The dramatist and novelist F. Frankfort Moore, attending RBAI in the 1860s, recalls "not half a dozen Roman Catholic boys".
 St Malachy's Catholic diocesan college had opened its doors in 1833.